pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 ### Interpret during compilation and capture output

 Brainfuck programs that don't have any `,` (read byte from stdin) commands have deterministic outputs so if a brainfuck program completes in a finite amount of time (as some brainfuck programs are written to execute indefinitely until they get a SIGKILL) then we can interpret it during compilation, capture its output, and then write a compiled program that just prints that output to stdout.
-This is "the ultimate" optimization as all compiled programs, regardless of how complex their source was, will finish execution nearly instantly and no other optimizations are required.
-The following 2 optimizations are listed only to take into account brainfuck programs where this optimization cannot be applied (which are programs with `,` in their source or programs that run indefinitely).
+This is "the ultimate" optimization as all compiled programs, regardless of how complex their source code was, will finish execution nearly instantly and no other optimizations are required.
+The following 2 optimizations are listed only to take into account brainfuck programs where this optimization cannot be applied (which are programs with `,` in their source code or programs that run indefinitely).

 ### Un-loop-ify simple loops